This post may include affiliate links; for details, see our disclosure policy.

 These Instant Pot chickpeas are cheaper and taste better than canned!
 Cooking garbanzo beans is the ideal task for a pressure cooker.

 Did you know you can cook dried chickpeas in under 1 hour in an Instant Pot?
-Since it takes so many hours to cook dried beans on the stovetop, most of the time Alex and I end up using canned beans.
-However, game changer: we recently got an Instant Pot and learned that cooking beans in a pressure cooker takes less than 1 hour!
+Since it takes a while to cook dried beans on the stovetop, most of the time Alex and I end up using canned beans.
+We just got an Instant Pot and learned that cooking beans in a pressure cooker takes less than 1 hour!
 Consider us impressed.
 Cooking dried beans is cheaper than buying them canned, and they taste better.

 Watch how to cook chickpeas in an Instant Pot